One of our new favorite materials that we really love is the outdoor lightweight concrete. We find this to be a really nice and versatile material.

 We also manufacture in teak, solid wood, metal, and woven faux rattan.
 All of these items are also manufactured in Vietnam.
 Vietnam has a wonderful outdoor manufacturing industry.
 It offers a lot of great products and high-level skillsets for the outdoor furniture industry.

-If you are interested to find out more about the furniture faux rattan production and manufacturing, you can read our blog on Hand-weaving Faux Rattan In Vietnam, What You Need to Know by clicking here.
+If you want to learn more about furniture faux rattan production and manufacturing, you can read our blog on Hand-weaving Faux Rattan In Vietnam, What You Need to Know by clicking here.
 The blog also has a link to our Youtube video that shows some of the Vietnamese faux rattan handweavers.
 You can see how highly skilled they are at hand weaving.